MichaelLeachim/emerchantpay_rss_reader/README.md

 ```

 The `Parse`  function is asynchronous and is implemented
 with `sync` package and goroutines.
+It also requires
+`github.com/sirupsen/logrus` external package for logginng.

 ## How to install run and test